Biblical Prophecy

 Be Aware

-In Deuteronomy 13 we see that someone may prophesy and the prophecy may come to pass, but we must not follow that person if they are not following scripture in all areas of their lives.
-If you are not in the person’s life, you will not know if that person is producing the Fruit of the Spirit.
-Jesus says, we know the tree by the fruit.
-We will know the person is rooted in truth when the Fruit of the Spirit is seen in all areas of their daily lives.
-Many times people look at leaders and measure maturity by the manifestation of the Gifts of the Holy Spirit but Jesus says to look at the fruit of the tree not the gifts.
+We must be vigilant to protect what we take into our hearts as truth.
+We have seen from scripture that someone may prophesy and the prophecy may come to pass, but we must not follow that person if they are not following the Word of God in ALL areas of their lives.
+If you are not in the person’s life, you most likely will not know if that person is producing the Fruit of the Spirit.
+Jesus says we know the tree by the fruit.
+We will know the person is rooted in truth when the Fruit of the Spirit is seen in ALL areas of their daily lives.

 15 “Beware of false prophets who come disguised as harmless sheep but are really vicious wolves.
 16 You can identify them by their fruit, that is, by the way they act.
 Can you pick grapes from thorn bushes, or figs from thistles?
 17 A good tree produces good fruit, and a bad tree produces bad fruit.
 18 A good tree can’t produce bad fruit, and a bad tree can’t produce good fruit.
 19 So every tree that does not produce good fruit is chopped down and thrown into the fire.
 20 Yes, just as you can identify a tree by its fruit, so you can identify people by their actions.